projectcontour/contour/changelogs/unreleased/5752-davinci26-major.md

 ## Fix bug with algorithm used to sort Envoy regex/prefix path rules

 Envoy is greedy matching path routes and as a result order is important.
-Contour to produce consistent routing tables in the precence of HTTPProxy inclusion and Ingress Conformance sorts the routes before updating Envoy.
+Contour to produce consistent routing tables in the presence of HTTPProxy inclusion and Ingress Conformance sorts the routes before updating Envoy.

 This changes fixes the sorting algorithm used for `Prefix` and `Regex` based path matching.
 Previously the algorithm lexicographically sorted the regex routes instead of sorting them based on the length of the `Prefix`|`Regex`.